wgross/json-fs/README.md

 - object.value1, object.text1: properties of the item when calling `Get-Item -Path /object`
 - value2, text2: properties of the root item when calling `Get-Item -Path /`

 Properties at items can be created using `New-ItemProperty` or `Set-ItemProperty -Force`.
 All other item property commandlets are applicable too.

 ## Release Notes

 - 0.1.0: first release
 - 0.2.0:
   - Set-Item: replaces all value properties, doesn't touch child properties
+  - New-Item: like Set-Item, only value properties are created

-## Features to come:
+## Features to come

-- Download from powershell gallery
+- Set-/Get-Content support

 ## Building the module